 Letter number three from Harry Hill to his sister Bessie Pearce was written about five weeks after the last.
 Harry is recovered from the devastating flu that killed several in camp and millions around the world.
 But he tells his sister that another letter from his other sister, Hazel, reported that another sister, Myra, and brother, Charles, were sick.
 I’m happy to report that they both recovered.

 The gist of this letter concerns his trip to Chattanooga, about 12 miles from his camp just over the Georgia-Tennessee line.
 The bus trip cost $1.00, a real bargain, according to Harry.
 Having been to Lookout Mountain, I know that the farm boy from Western Pennsylvania must have been thrilled.
 The view from the top of the inclined plane overlooking the winding river and busy industrial city below is spectacular.

 Harry’s small envelope contains two stamps, a green one-cent and a pink two-cent.
 Both contain the bust of George Washington.
-This time they are cancelled with the words “Forrest Branch,” referring to Harry’s Army base.
+This time they are cancelled with the words “Forrest Branch,” referring to Harry’s Army base, apparently named after the colorful Governor of Indiana.
 Again, the letter is postmarked “Chattanooga,” one day after it was written.
 It is a large single sheet, two sides.
 Along the top of the first side, above the words “Camp Forrest, Ga, and the day and date Sun.
 Nov.
 24th, 1918, is the question, “Do you know any of these fellows.”
 [Notice that Harry never uses as question mark to end a question.]
 This is a sign of things to come as he writes: